-Add 1 cup chopped onions, 1 teaspoon finely chopped ginger, and 1 teaspoon finely chopped garlic and fry until onion is slightly browned (4-5 minutes).
+Add 1 cup chopped onions, 1 teaspoon finely chopped ginger, and 1 teaspoon finely chopped garlic, and fry until onions are slightly browned (4-5 minutes).
 Keep stirring frequently.

-Add 1 teaspoon coriander powder, ½ teaspoon turmeric powder, 2 teaspoon pav bhaji masala and 1 teaspoon Kashmiri red chilli powder and cook for 1-2 minutes.
+Add 1 teaspoon coriander powder, ½ teaspoon turmeric powder, 2 teaspoon pav bhaji masala, and 1 teaspoon Kashmiri red chili powder, and cook for 1-2 minutes.

-Crumble 1 and ½ cup paneer and add it to the pan along with 1 cup finely chopped spinach, salt to taste, ½ teaspoon cumin powder, ½ teaspoon garam masala powder and 2 tablespoon lime juice and mix well.
+Crumble 1 and ½ cups paneer and add the crumbled paneer to the pan along with 1 cup finely chopped spinach, ½ teaspoon salt, ½ teaspoon cumin powder, ½ teaspoon garam masala powder, and 2 tablespoon lime juice, and mix well.
 Cook for 2-3 minutes.